bugsbugsbux/notes-on-nix/notes-on-nix.md

   very sure that a user has `sudo` access and an `initialPassword`, and that the `console.keyMap` is set correctly.

+# Profiles

+The terms "profile" and "environment" (see above) are often used loosely to describe the concept of an environment with versions; in reality profiles are just links, and environments only know about themselves and not other versions.

+Some commonly used profiles are:
+- `/nix/var/nix/profiles/system`: the global profile used by the NixOS configuration, for example for packages installed via option `environment.systemPackages`.
+This profile is different from:
+- the root user's profile: `/nix/var/nix/profiles/per-user/root`
+- `/etc/profiles/per-user/USERNAME` is the user specific profile used by the NixOS configuration, for example for package installed with the option `users.users.USERNAME.packages`.
+This profile is different
+  from:
+- `~/.nix-profile`: the user specific profile used when installing packages imperatively with `nix-env` and (usually links to `~/.local/state/nix/profiles/profile`)

+See also: Imperatively installing packages

 # Channels

 See also above: channels